CyberRiZUKI/CyberRiZUKI/README.md

--  Hi, I’m @CyberRiZUKI, you can call me CybeRiz, or simply, just Riz.
+-  Hi, you can call me CybeRiz, or simply, just Riz.
--  I’m interested in Astrophysics, Japanese Idol (especially Sakurazaka46 櫻坂46) and Music Game.
--  I’m currently learning python (with data science stuff), physics and maths in university.
--  Reach me though twitter! @cyberiz_riz

 <!---
 CyberRiZUKI/CyberRiZUKI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.